Speak / Lesson 47

 testeeeee

-Leyla: Hello and welcome to Learn Persian with Chai and conversation!
+Leyla: Hello and welcome to Learn Persian with Chai and Conversation!

-Matt: Breakfast is a very important part of any Iranian’s day, and a very consistent one at that.
-It’s not as heavy as an American breakfast, especially, but it’s a great time for family to come together and have a light, delicious meal and chai of course before everyone separates and goes about their days.
+Leyla: And the is the third episode in our “Kitchen Persian” series, and in this lesson, we’re going to literally take you into the kitchen and talk about one of my favorite topics, and that is breakfast!
+Breakfast is a very important part of any Iranian’s day and a very consistent one at that.
+It’s not as heavy as, say, an American breakfast, but it’s a great time for family to come together and have a light, delicious meal and chāi, of course, before everyone separates and goes about their day.
+So we're going to get right on with the program.
+Are you ready to begin, Matt?

 Matt: Ready!